osmcode/pyosmium/doc/updating_osm_data.rst

 If you still have the OSM file you used to set up your database, then create a state file as follows::

-  pyosmium-get-changes -O <osmfile.osm.pbf> -f sequence.state -v
+  npyosmium-get-changes -O <osmfile.osm.pbf> -f sequence.state -v

 Note that there is no output file yet.
 This creates a new file `sequence.state` with the sequence ID where updates should start and prints the URL of the